A Subsampling Line-Search Method with Second-Order Results: Subsampling line-search method

-Aside from the use of subsampling, Algorithm~\ref{alg:alas} differs from the original method of Royer and Wright~\cite{royer2018complexity} in two major ways.
-First, we only consider three types of search direction, as opposed to five in the original method of Royer and Wright~\cite{royer2018complexity}.
+Aside from the use of subsampling, Algorithm~\ref{alg:alas} differs from the original method of~\cite{royer2018complexity} in two major ways.
+First, we only consider three types of search direction, as opposed to five in the original method of~\cite{royer2018complexity}.
 Indeed, in order to simplify the upcoming theoretical analysis, we do not allow for selecting gradient-based steps, i.e. steps that are colinear with the negative (subsampled) gradient.
 Note that such steps do not affect the complexity guarantees, but have a practical value since they are cheaper to compute.
 For this reason, we present the algorithm without their use, but we will re-introduce them in our numerical experiments.
-Secondly, our strategy for choosing among the three different forms for the direction differs slightly from Royer and Wright~\cite{royer2018complexity} in the first ``if'' condition on Steps 2 and 3 of the algorithm.
-As the results of Section~\ref{sec:cvwcc} will show, in the fully sampled case, we will obtain results that are equivalent to that of the deterministic method~\cite{royer2018complexity} using this new ``if'' condition.
+Secondly, our strategy for choosing among the three different forms for the direction differs slightly from~\cite{royer2018complexity} in the ``if'' condition in Step 4 of the algorithm and in the regularization used for the regularized Newton, see equation~\eqref{eq:regnewton} .
+In Section~\ref{sec:cvwcc}, we will show that such algorithmic modifications will lead also to results that are equivalent to those of the original deterministic method~\cite{royer2018complexity}.
 Nevertheless, and for the reasons already mentioned in the first point, we will also revert to the original rule in our practical implementation (see Section~\ref{subsec:implement}).

-Two comments about the description of Algorithm~\ref{alg:alas} are in order.
+Three comments about the description of Algorithm~\ref{alg:alas} are in order.
 First, we observe that the method as stated is not equipped with a stopping criterion.
 Apart from budget considerations, one might be tempted to stop the method when the derivatives are suggesting that it is a second-order stationary point.
 However, since we only have access to subsampled versions of those derivatives, it is possible that we have not reached a stationary point for the true function.
 As we will establish later in the paper, one needs to take into account the accuracy of the model, and it might take several iterations to guarantee that we are indeed at a stationary point.
 We discuss the link between stopping criteria and stationarity conditions in Section~\ref{sec:cvwcc}.